-Cancer Council Tasmania is funded principally from the Tasmanian community – we rely on 90% of our budget each year from Tasmanian individuals and families.
+Cancer Council Tasmania is funded principally from the Tasmanian community, with more than 85% of funding each year derived from the generous support of Tasmanian businesses, individuals and families.

-Each and every year over $4 million from fundraising, donations and bequests must be sourced to ensure that programs and services can continue to be delivered.
+Each and every year over $4 million from fundraising, donations and bequests must be sourced to ensure that our vital programs and services can continue to be delivered around the state.

 The Future Fund is a new initiative to donate to Cancer Council Tasmania.
 The Fund is a capacity-building vehicle for us to take away some of the risk of our current reliance on traditional fundraising and donor activities.

 We want to provide financial security for ongoing Cancer Council Tasmania programs.
 Our aim is to create a substantial investment in the Fund from which earnings can be reinvested into the operations of the business.